 This self-talk is such a normal, everyday occurrence, and yet it points to something very deep about you as a person: the self is not an entity.
 It is not a little person or some kind of essence within you.
 Instead, the ego, or sense of self, is a construction.
 As neuroscientist David Eagleman puts it in his book Incognito, the self is a “parliament of pieces and parts and subsystems.”
-Experiencing this aspect of the ego directly, for yourself, is probably one of the most profound experiences a human being is capable of.
+Experiencing this aspect of the ego directly, for yourself, is probably one of the more profound experiences a human being is capable of.
+It is, in fact, the essence of enlightenment, or at least the beginning of it.
 In this post I’ll show you one technique that can lead you to having that experience.

-As I promised in part two of this series, here is one technique for noticing these important things about the sense of self.
+As I promised in part two of this series, I will present next one technique for noticing these important things about your sense of self.
 There exist many techniques for doing this, but this is one that I have learned from meditation teacher Shinzen Young, and have used myself a great deal.
-It’s a very effective way to deconstruct the sense of self, which is considered to be an important aspect of awakening.
+It’s a very effective way to deconstruct the sense of self, which is considered to be an important aspect of awakening or enlightenment.
 Whatever you call it, it is worth doing.
 The results are always fascinating, and often liberating.

 So here we go.
 This meditation is composed of four steps, which are:

 4) Notice all three together